wafa116/portfolio-business-intelligence-analyst/README.md

 <u><strong>Tools:</strong></u> Excel, Microsoft Word Office, PowerPoint, SQLite.

 ### Project 5: Query a database with SQL to track customer satisfaction

+##### Description:
+BestMarket, a retail company, wants to use customer feedback and reviews data to improve the quality of its store network.

+##### Tasks performed:

+* Rephrase the expression of needs
+* Collected and grouped data in a database to facilitate analysis.
+* create the list of queries with the associated results."

+<u><strong>Tools:</strong></u> Excel, Microsoft Word Office, PowerPoint, SQLite.

 ### Project 6:  Optimize stock management for a store by cleaning its data
 ### Project 7: Create a dynamic dashboard with Power BI to visualize project progress
 ### Project 8: Analyze the evolution of real estate prices using Python